Baghdad Metro

 The Baghdad Metro (مترو بغداد), also known as Baghdad Elevated Train (BET) is a planned rapid transit public railway system consisting of an underground metro as well as an elevated railway in the Iraqi capital of Baghdad.
-In July 2024, it was announced that an international consortium consisting of French, Spanish and Turkish companies as well as Deutsche Bank were awarded $17.5 billion to implement the Baghdad Metro project.
-The project is estimated to be completed by May 2029.

 History

 Saddam Hussein launched the multi-billion-dollar subway project in 1983 to alleviate traffic congestion in Baghdad's streets, but it was cancelled because of the Iran–Iraq War.

 At a December 2002 press conference, United States Defense Secretary Donald Rumsfeld spoke of "enormous miles and miles and miles of underground tunnelling" that prevented the United Nations from properly inspecting Saddam's WMD stocks.
 Hussein al-Shahristani, a scientist imprisoned by Saddam, told CBS's 60 Minutes, "We believe now it is more than 100 kilometres of very complex network, multilayer tunnels."
 However, following the 2003 US invasion, no significant stockpiles of WMDs were ever found in Iraq.

 Since the 2003 Iraq War, traffic in Baghdad has increased significantly, because of the creation of the Green Zone, and the reduction of car-ownership regulations.

 In November 2008, Baghdad mayor Sabir Al-Isawi announced plans for $3 billion two-line extension that would break ground once funding is secured.
 One line would run from Sadr City (previously Al-Thawra or Saddam City) to Adhamiya, while the other would link the center of Baghdad with its western suburbs.
 Each line would have ~20 stations.
 In February 2011, an agreement was signed with Alstom, for the construction of a 25km line from central Baghdad to the northern suburbs of Adhamiya, Al-Hurriya, Kadhimiya, and Sha'ab.
 Later in 2011 Alstom and the Iraqi government signed a memorandum of understanding for Alstom to design, build, and operate a Baghdad–Basra high-speed rail line.

 In 2019, it was confirmed that a French-South Korean consortium would begin ground work on the metro in 2020, at a cost of $2.5 billion.